albacoretuna/HTLJS/README.md

 Short videos to watch

 ### Must Have
-  * Github account
+  * A Github.com account
   * A good editor, read Webstorm
   * Codewars account
   * Patience
+  * A mentor
+  * A meetup.com account.
+You should follow JavaScript meetups in your local area.

 ### Must Know
   * that it takes time to master anything.
-  * reading programming books
+  * reading programming books, without actually running the codes won't help you much
+  * if you don't understand something, it's ok, it happenes to best of us.
+Just keep at it.